dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise2.md

 If there are any questions at any point, please email the TA.

-Email: asisandhu at ucdavis dot edu

 ## Due Date and Submission Information
 This code review is due on:
-*Monday, 10/21 at 11:59 PM*
+*Wednesday, April 28th at 11:59 PM*

 A successful submission should consist of a copy of this markdown document template that is modified with your peer-review.
 The file name should be the same as it is in the template: `CodeReview-Exercise2.md`.
 You also need to include your name and email address in the `Peer-reviewer Information` section below.
-This review document should be placed into the base folder of the repo you are reviewing in a branch called `review`.
-This branch should be on the origin of the repository you are reviewing.
+This review document should be placed into the base folder of the repo you are reviewing in the master branch.

 If you are in the rare situation where there are two peer-reviewers on a single repository, append your UC Davis user name before the extension of your review file.
 An example: `CodeReview-Exercise2-username.md`.
-Both reviewers should submit their reviews in the `review` branch.
+Both reviewers should submit their reviews in master branch.
-___

 # Solution Assessment #

 ## Peer-reviewer Information